 Call your doctor at once if you have any of these serious side effects:

 - chest pain, fast or pounding heartbeats, tremors, nervousness;

 - wheezing, throat irritation, choking, or other breathing problems after using this medication;

 - signs of infection such as fever, chills, sore throat, flu symptoms, easy bruising or bleeding, unusual...

 What are the precautions when taking budesonide and formoterol fumarate dihydrate (Symbicort)?

-Before using this medication, tell your doctor or pharmacist if you are allergic to budesonide or formoterol; or if you have any other allergies.
+Before using this medication, tell your doctor or pharmacist if you are allergic to budesonide or formoterol; or to arformoterol; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Last reviewed on RxList: 6/2/2009